mgualti/Seq6DofManip/README.md

 This is code for reproducing the simulated experiments in the paper, "Learning Manipulation Skills Via Hierarchical Spatial Attention", by Marcus Gualtieri and Robert Platt.
 See my website, http://www.ccs.neu.edu/home/mgualti for details.
+The code is similar to that in the earlier 6-DoF version, https://github.com/mgualti/DeepRLManip, but this version is much faster and should be easier to get started with.

 Getting started:
 1) Pick a domain.
 From simplest to most complex: "Tabular Pegs on Disks", "Upright Pegs on Disks", "Pegs on Disks", and "Bottles on Coasters".